helmutlutz/blog/docs/_posts/2023-02-14-phyrexia-all-will-be-one-sealed.markdown

 		- From all of this follows: avoid splashing in an aggressive deck or when you have double-colored spells
 		- Avoid 7-7-3 Mana Bases.
 Instead, use multiple dual-lands or mana fixers along with a single land of the splash color to not harm the consistency of your main colors.
 	- Fetchlands, or cards that fetch you a land when they come into play, are not only important in case you are splashing, but also when you have cards that require multiple mana sources of one color
-	- Some notes on "Evolving Wilds" (which I got a lot from Midnight Hunt): The main problem with Evolving Wilds is the land comes into play tapped, making it the worst of the fetchlands.
+	- The main problem with cards like Evolving Wilds is that the land comes into play tapped.
 In an aggressive deck, you cannot afford to waste a single turn by waiting for the right color.
 If you play Control, you can compensate for that by playing enough disruptors, until your big threats are on the board.

 - The premium promo card: This is a card which is included in the prerelease pack.
 It seems that even experienced players fall for becoming too attached to this card and try to accommodate it when they shouldn't.